 Listed in PRESIDENTIAL DECREES

-NOW, THEREFORE, I, FERDINAND E. MARCOS, President of the Philippines, by virtue of the powers vested in me by the Constitution, do hereby order and decree:
+NOW, THEREFORE, I, FERDINAND E. MARCOS, President of the Philippines, by virtue of the powers in me vested by the Constitution as Commander-in-Chief of all the Armed Forces of the Philippines, and pursuant to Proclamation No. 1081 dated September 21, 1972, and General Order No. 1 dated September 22, 1972, do hereby order and decree:

-Done in the City of Manila, this 24th day of September, in the year of Our Lord, nineteen hundred and eighty-three.
+Done in the City of Manila, this 22nd day of November, in the year of Our Lord, nineteen hundred and seventy-three.

 Please login to add your review.